Paul Hullah: Writing

 And Here's What You Could Have Won, Hullah's first book-length collection of poetry, attracted critical praise, with reviewers variously noting echoes of W. S. Graham, John Ashbery and Christina Rossetti (about whom Hullah has published several critical essays) in the layered lyrical pieces.
 His second collection, Let Me Sing My Song (Dionysia, 2000) contained more confessional poetry, though retaining the wit and collisions of imagery of earlier work.
 Unquenched, a slim volume of haiku in English, illustrated by the Scottish artist Susan Mowatt, was published by Afterdays Press, Scotland, in 2002.
 Age's Bullets was published in 2006 by Vagabond Press, Sydney, Australia.
 In August 2011, Word Power Books UK published Homing, a selection of 24 poems by Hullah dealing with loss and recovery, illustrated by Susan Mowatt.
 Homing was performed as a multi-media piece, featuring music by Davy Henderson and translations by Hidetoshi Tomiyama, during 2012 in Tokyo, Kyoto, and Edinburgh.
 Scenes: Words, Pictures, and Music, a collaboration with the painter and musician Martin Metcalfe (formerly of Goodbye Mr Mackenzie) featuring poems by Hullah, was published by Word Power Books UK in August 2014.
 His latest collection, Climbable was published by Partridge Books in 2016.

 Music

 Hullah was also a very active musician during his time at Edinburgh University and afterwards.
 He was a key member of several outfits in the Edinburgh underground scene including Kitsch and the Night Set, a two-piece synth group in the style of Soft Cell.
 Hullah was also involved with Edinburgh 'supergroup' Teenage Dog Orgy.
 Hullah sang for this outfit and composed lyrics.
 The band were formed out of Edinburgh's Indie art rock circuit and comprised Hullah, Billy Gould and Gordon Mackenzie on bass & drums (The Calloways), and Martin Metcalfe on guitar (Goodbye Mr Mackenzie).

-In 2014 he released Scenes, a limited edition vinyl album in collaboration with Martin Metcalfe and The Filthy Tongues, with whom he continues to record and play live.
+In 2014 he released Scenes, a limited edition vinyl album, and in 2024 a sequel Damascene, both in collaboration with Martin Metcalfe and The Filthy Tongues, with whom he continues to record and play live.
 He has also collaborated and often performs live with Japanese avant-garde pop band Tenniscoats.